House GOP flocks to cable news as new majority takes center stage

 “We will have to bring in the head of the FAA and others to explain to Congress and the American people what happened,” said Mace, who has served on the House Transportation Committee.
 “People should be able to fly on a random Wednesday morning and know that their flights are going to take off safely and securely.
 And we have a lot of — more questions than answers at this point.”

-Mace, who voted to impeach former President Trump following the Jan.
+Mace, who criticized former President Trump following the Jan.
 6, 2021, attack on the U.S. Capitol, has also used hits on cable news to criticize Rep. Matt Gaetz (R-Fla.), a loyalist to Trump and one the final remaining McCarthy holdouts.

 Rep. James Comer (R-Ky.)

-Note: Editor’s note: Rep. Nancy Mace (S.C.) criticized then-President Trump in the wake of the Jan.
-6, 2021 Capitol insurrection but did not vote for his impeachment.
-The information was incorrect in an earlier version of this story.